-When we set our own resolutions, but don’t have anyone to check in on us, it’s more than likely that we won’t.
+When we set our own resolutions but don’t have anyone to check in on us, it’s more than likely that we won’t.
 However, when we have someone texting us to remind us to finish up that update on our resume to send out, or asking if we went to the gym, we have accountability.
-Most people have a close friend or family member that can help keep us accountable.
+Most people have a close friend or family member that can help keep them accountable.
 If not, you may want to ask a coworker you trust.
 It helps when you are both helping each other stay accountable to your goals.

 Celebrate the Small Steps

-While we will all have minor set-backs in our goals, it’s important to celebrate the small steps forward.
+While we will all have minor setbacks in our goals, it’s important to celebrate the small steps forward.
 Got a phone interview?
 Celebrate!
 Be encouraged even if that’s as far as it goes.